Contact Mobile Homes

 - At the conclusion of the investigation, the Complainant will be notified of the findings and determinations made regarding their complaint.

-Proposal for the construction of a new mobile home park, expansion of an existing park, or alteration to an existing park is required to obtain plan approval and a permit to construct from the Bureau’s Plan Review Division.
+Proposal for the construction of a new mobile home park, expansion of an existing park or alteration to an existing park is required to obtain plan approval and a permit to construct from the Bureaus' construction code plan review program.

 Prior to applying for plan approval, the developer shall obtain preliminary approvals from the local health department, county road commission, county drain commissioner, and municipality as well as obtain a construction plan approval for water and sewer.